MrLittleDog/NLPToolkit/README.md

 # NLPToolkit
-Natural language processing tools that I often use.
+The Chinese Natural Language Processing tools that I often use.